AME

 Virology Education

 This Online Education Activity is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) for 1 European CME credit (ECMEC®).
-Welcome to the Care for Underrepresented Populations edition of the Online Meeting Highlights.
-Here you will learn about how to solve this fundamental HIV puzzle step by step, from understanding how the virus evolves to escape the effect of a drug, to what consequences this eventually has for your clinical practice when managing patients with drug-resistant HIV strains.
+Welcome to the Global Updates of HIV edition of the Online Meeting Highlights.
+Here you will learn about the latest updates on novel HIV drugs and their formulation for HIV prevention and treatment.

 Self Paced